ensuro/forta-monitoring/README.md

 To add a new bot:

 - Create a new module that exports a handler function.
-The function will receive a blockEvent and must return a promise that resolves to the array of findings.
+The function will receive a blockEvent and must return a promise that resolves to an array of `{id, finding}` objects.
 - Import it into `agent.js` and add it to the `handlers` array.
 - Add it in `config.json` in the `enabled` array.
 - Test it and add the documentation below ;-)

+## Supported Chains

+- Polygon

 # Bot details

-## Ensuro accounts balance monitoring
+## Gas and erc20 balance monitoring

 ### Description

-This agent monitors balance for Ensuro's operational accounts.
+These are two handlers to monitor MATIC and USDC (or other ERC20) balances.

-See `agent.js:accounts` for details on the accounts and thresholds monitored.
+See `config.handlers.gasBalance.accounts` and `config.handlers.tokenBalance.accounts` for details on the accounts and thresholds monitored.

-### Supported Chains

-- Polygon

 ### Alerts